DataCurationWorkshop/HongKongCurationWorkshop/Introduction/Introduction.md

 ##What do we mean by data?

 In a scholarly context data can mean different things to different disciplines.
-A humanist may treat a collection of digitized maps as a source of data, while an ecologists might be concerned with geo-location data in the form of latitude and longitude.
+A humanist may treat a collection of digitized maps as a source of data, while an ecologist might be concerned with geo-location data in the form of latitude and longitude.

 In this workshop, rather than assuming that data is a distinct type of artifact (i.e. a map, a database, a digital document) we consider data to be a role that many different artifacts are capable of playing.